Dejvoid/smart-fridge/code/DEVNOTES.md

     - 1 vs 2 pins needed

+## Server connection

+- Choosing how to treat connection (tasks or different approach)
+- Giving up on HTTP using pure sockets

 ## Debugging

 - Can't connect J-Tag because pins are used for display (if I want display I can't use J-Tag and vice versa)